swayok/alternative-laravel-cache/Readme.md

         ],
     ],

-This permissions passed to `vendor/league/flysystem/src/Adapter/Local.php` and merged with default permissions.
-There are 2 types: `public` and `private` but only `public` permissions are used in `AlternativeLaravelCache`.
+These permissions passed to `vendor/league/flysystem/src/Adapter/Local.php` and merged with default permissions.
+There are 2 types: `public` and `private` but only `public` permissions will be used in `AlternativeLaravelCache`.

 ## Notes
-By default service provider will replace Laravel's `redis` and `file` cache stores.
+By default, service provider will replace Laravel's `redis` and `file` cache stores.
 You can alter this behavior like this:

     class MyAlternativeCacheStoresServiceProvider extends AlternativeCacheStoresServiceProvider {